 Why Not Both?

 To put it short, Amazon is more likely to have an immediate return.
-Whereas Google is more focused on growing your business long-term, by helping you build an audience and increase brand recognition.
+Whereas Google is more focused on growing your business long-term, by helping you build an audience and increase brand recognition (learn more about Google Product Listing Ads here.

 Because of the different areas each platform has an advantage, it makes sense (budget-permitting) to make use of both.